-Autism is a severe developmental disability that affects children, their parents and families, as well as the community as a whole.
+Autism is a severe developmental disability that affects children, and their families, as well as the community.
 At present the causal mechanisms of autistic behaviours are still unclear but there is general agreement amongst health professionals involved in helping families and children that this disability has its basis in some type or types of functional abnormality of metabolism.
-It is both natural and understandable that parents, families and concerned health practitioners wish to maximise children’s health and much research is currently being targeted at autism and related developmental disorders.
+It is both natural and understandable that parents, families and concerned health practitioners wish to better children’s health.Much research is currently being undertaken in the field of autism and other developmental disorders.
 The Behavioural Neurotherapy Clinic, in conjunction with Bioscreen has shown its commitment to ADHD and children with autism by helping to unravel the science surrounding biochemical changes found in these children.
 This has been done by presenting research and disseminating information at conferences such as: The 2nd International Mind of a Child conference in Sydney, Autism Victoria Annual conference in Melbourne and many others throughout Australia bringing together leading researchers and clinicians.

-Children with autism usually have several bodily changes, in addition to behavioural difficulties, associated with their condition.
-There are changes in the gastrointestinal tract and some amino acids, the building blocks of protein needed by the body, are seen to be low or deficient.
-Inflammation of the intestinal lining, and evidence of more permeable gut are seen in studies of autistic children and confirmed by clinical practitioners in their daily work.
-Some autistic symptoms have been linked to changes in gut bacteria following treatment with antibiotics.
+Children with autism usually have several gastrointestinal (GI) changes, in addition to behavioural difficulties.
+In the GI tract, amino acids (the building blocks of protein needed by the body), are seen to be low or deficient in those with ASD.
+Inflammation of the intestinal lining, and a more permeable gut are seen in studies children with ASD.
+Some ASD symptoms have been linked to changes in gut bacteria following treatment with antibiotics.

-The clinic staff in conjunction with Bioscreen Medical Laboratory at Melbourne University has been investigating gastrointestinal and bodily changes seen in abnormal faecal and urinary amino acid tests of autistic children.
-The results of these tests and investigations are helping health practitioners to formulate treatments for children with autism, which have resulted in significant improvements if not normalisation in gut function and amelioration of Autistic symptoms.
+The clinic staff in conjunction with Bioscreen Medical Laboratory at Melbourne University has been investigating GI changes observed in abnormal faecal and urinary amino acid tests.
+The results of these tests help health practitioners formulate treatments for children with ASD, resulting in significant improvements in gut function and a reduction of ASD symptoms.

 Bioscreen Study: Intestinal Bacteria in Children with Autism

-Urinary amino acid test and Bioscreen faecal microbiology test was performed on 86 children with autism.
-Results indicated a marked change in both the amino acids metabolism and the normal intestinal bacteria usually found in the large intestine of healthy individual.
+Urinary amino acid test and Bioscreen faecal microbiology test was performed on 86 children with ASD.
+Results indicate a marked change in both amino acid metabolism and counts of normal intestinal bacteria found in the large intestine.

-A healthy gastrointestinal tract is one that has a particular set of bacteria living within it.
-Normally it is difficult to change the number and type of these healthy bacteria and they are remarkably stable over many different populations around the world, even though we live in different environments and eat different diets.
-It is becoming widely recognised that alterations in these bacteria can influence our health.
-This is because bacteria in our digestive tract produce many types of vitamins and nutrients/chemicals that help our bodies to remain healthy.
-On the other hand it is possible that if these bacteria are not normally distributed, chemicals that are not helpful to maintaining our health might be produced in larger amounts and have a detrimental influence on us.
-That is why so many bacterial supplements are now available, like Lactobacillus acidophilus and Bifidobacterium, in order to try and keep our intestinal tract healthy when under stress or suffering from particular illnesses.
+A healthy GI tract has a particular set of bacteria living within it.
+Normally it is difficult to change the number and type of healthy bacteria and they are remarkably stable over populations around the world, despite different environments and different diets.
+It is becoming widely recognised that changes in these bacteria can influence our health.
+This is because bacteria in our digestive tract produces vitamins and nutrients/chemicals that keep our bodies healthy.
+On the other hand, it is possible that if these bacteria are not normally distributed, chemicals that are unhelpful for function are produced in larger amounts and have a detrimental impact.
+Thus, many bacterial supplements,such as Lactobacillus acidophilus and Bifidobacterium, are now available to keep our intestinal tract healthy when we are ill or stressed.

-There were also abnormal elevations in the amount of Enterococcus found in the faeces.
-This was found to be as high as 40% in children with autism compared to the average of 5% in normal, healthy individuals.
-In approx. 19% of the children the Enterococcus had almost completely swapped places with E.coli, being present at more than 95% of the aerobic bacteria.
+There were abnormal elevations in the amount of Enterococcus found in the faeces of those with ASD.
+This was found to be as high as 40% in children with autism compared to the average of 5% in healthy individuals.
+In approx. 19% of the children the Enterococcus had almost completely swapped places with E.coli, representing 95% of the aerobic bacteria.

-Changes to the anaerobes, or bacteria that don’t like oxygen, were evident.
-Normally, Bacteroides and Bifidobacteria are the most abundant anaerobic bacteria in our large bowel.
-What the study found was a significant decrease in Bacteroides, and an increase in the number of Bifidobacteria in the children’s intestines compared to healthy control subjects
+Changes to the anaerobeswere evident.
+Normally, Bacteroides and Bifidobacteria are the most abundant anaerobic bacteria in the large bowel.
+The study found a significant decrease in Bacteroides, and an increase in the number of Bifidobacteria in the children’s intestines compared to healthy control subjects.

 Health practitioners can utilise the Pathlab amino acid Urine test and the Bioscreen faecal tests to help identify alterations in microbiology and digestive capacity.
-The nature of tests results from Bioscreen can provide avenues for the identification of treatment protocols that may involve; (a) normalisation of the gastrointestinal bacteria through use of specific antibiotics, replacement bacteria and nutritional supplementation (e.g. very specific probiotics and prebiotics); (b) supplementation with individualised amino-acid supplements based on deficiencies of amino acids found in the urine test and; (c) supplementation with digestive enzymes, electrolytes, and essential elements to help impaired digestion and metabolism.
+Bioscreentest results can provide avenues for the development of treatment protocols that may involve; (a) normalisation of GI bacteria through use of specific antibiotics, replacement bacteria and nutritional supplementation (e.g. very specific probiotics and prebiotics); (b) supplementation with individualised amino-acid supplements based on deficiencies of amino acids found in the urine test and; (c) supplementation with digestive enzymes, electrolytes, and essential elements to help impaired digestion and metabolism.

-Tests repeated over time can build a picture of changes that might occur with treatment and whether any significant improvements are seen in the bodily state.
-Doctors involved in the management of children with autism utilising the testing expertise of Bioscreen for clinical treatments are reporting positive gains in both behavioural and other symptom complaints.
+Tests repeated over time can build a picture of changes that might occur with treatment and whether any significant improvements have been made.
+Doctors involved in the management of children with ASDuse Bioscreentestingto guide therapy with the goal of reducing behavioural symptoms.